 Verleger R, Hagenah J, Weiß M, Ewers T, Heberlein I, Pramstaller P, Siebner HR, Klein C: Responsiveness to distracting stimuli, though increased in Parkinson's disease, is decreased in asymptomatic PINK1 and Parkin mutation carriers.
 Neuropsychologia 48, 467-476, 2010.

-Field 4: Modeling and Guiding eye Movements for Clinical Applications
+Field 4 – Modeling and Guiding Eye Movements for Clinical Applications

 Background: Eye movements play an important role in everyday life and provide a window into the brain when used to assess motor and cognitive disorders as in the following three different cases.
 Patients fail to move their eyes into the left hemi-field (spatial hemi-neglect) after a right hemispheric stroke and there is no established therapy for this severe cognitive disorder.
 Patients with pathologic spontaneous eye movements perceive static objects as moving objects (oscillopsia).
 This illusion disturbs activities.
 Patients with psychosis may exhibit an impairment of smooth pursuit eye movements due to feed forward visual motion processing abnormalities that can be compensated by predictive mechanisms.
 Recently, advances have been made in eye movement modeling and gaze-contingent display that can now be used to deal with the above disorders.